baxtheman/redis-benchmark/presentation.md

 - There is no official support for Windows builds (_last version for Windows is 3.6, instead use docker_)

-- Redis operates as a single process and is single-threaded
+- Redis operates as a single process and is single-threaded *I LIKE*

 - A single Redis instance cannot use parallel execution of tasks

-- atomic operations by design
+- all atomic operations *I LIKE*

 ## Memory

-- An empty instance uses ~ 3MB of memory.
+- An empty instance uses ~ 3MB of memory.  *I LIKE*

 - 1 Million Keys -> Hash value, representing an object with 5 fields, use ~ 160 MB of memory